ethannicholas/Frost/docs/annotations.md

 Causes a field to only weakly refer to its contents, meaning that this reference does not participate in reference counting and will not prevent an object from being destroyed.

+Attempting to accessing a weakly referenced object after its destruction normally causes the program to crash with an error message.
+When safety checks are disabled, accessing a destroyed object leads to undefined behavior.

 <a name="limited"></a>
 @limited
 --------